I hope this may offer some inspiration……

-Not only do flowers have great emotional value and we as blokes can use them to our advantage as either peace offerings or as gifts to show our women how much we love and appreciate them.
-But, in photography, because of their bright, bold colours, they can also be used to our advantage as foreground elements to draw attention to a background subject.
-Such as in landscapes or mountainous scenes, in wedding photography bridal bouquets and corsages can be used to draw attention to the bridal party.
+Not only do flowers have great emotional value, but we as photographers can use them to our advantage.
+Because of their bright, bold colours, they can be used as foreground elements to draw attention to a background subject; such as in landscapes or mountainous scenes, in wedding photography, bridal bouquets and corsages can be used to draw attention to the bridal party.
 Collectively, they can produce an overwhelming array of patterns and shapes, from filling the scene with acres of wildflowers to getting right in close and personal Macro shots of single flower heads.

-To photograph flowers, you are only restricted by your imagination and of course the equipment you have at your disposal.
-But even some of the current digital point and shoot cameras will allow you to get in very close.
-But remember, the closer you get to your subject, the more susceptible you become, to, not only light loss and loss of depth of field, but also camera shake and even the best built-in anti-shake facilities are restricted to a degree, so a tripod is vital in these close-up situations.
-Including a remote shutter release, but if you don’t have one, you can get by with the camera’s timer facility.
+To photograph flowers, it is only your own imagination that restricts you, and of course the equipment you have at your disposal.
+But even some of the current digital point and shoot cameras will allow you to get very close to your subjects; although the closer you get to your subject, the more susceptible you become to, not only light loss and loss of 'depth of field' but also camera shake and even the best built-in anti-shake facilities are restricted to a certain degree, so a tripod is vital in these close-up situations.
+A remote shutter release would also be a great asset, but you can probably get by using the camera’s 'Timer' facility.

-One piece of equipment I couldn't do without whilst photographing flowers, is a little pair of scissors.
-They help with the removal of any dead leaves or petals so they can't spoil the shot.
+One piece of equipment I couldn't do without whilst photographing flowers is a little pair of scissors.
+They help with the removal of any dead leaves or petals so as not to spoil the shot.

-If your camera is fitted with a polarizing filter, I would suggest you remove it, because it is not advisable to photograph flowers with a polarizer, as it tends to alter the natural colours of the flowers. if you are concerned about reflections from leaves, etc., in the background, simply alter your position.
+It is not advisable to use a polarizing filter with flowers, as they tend to alter the natural colours of the flowers. if you are concerned about reflections from background matter, such as silvery, shiny leaves, etc., simply remove them or alter your position.

-If, for instance, you are looking straight down onto the head of a daisy, keep the subject tight, but not too tight.
-So that all of the petals are in the frame, there are no distractive elements in the background and the inwardly pointing petals draw the viewer’s eye into the scene.
-But for other examples and ideas, I would advise you take a look at some gardening books to see how professional photographers portray their subjects.
+If, for instance, you are looking straight down onto the head of a daisy, keep the subject tight, but not too tight, so that all of the petals are in the frame, there are no distracting elements in the background and the inwardly pointing petals draw the viewer’s eye into the scene.
+But for other examples and ideas, I would advise to take a look at some gardening books to see how professional photographers portray their subjects.

-There is no real best time of the day to photograph flowers, however, wind-wise I find it better, early to mid morning.
+There is no real best time of the day to photograph flowers, however, wind-wise I find it better, early to mid-morning.
 It is preferred not to do it in the height of a bright, sunny day.
 It is far better if you have some light cloud cover.
-This diffuses the light source somewhat and allows for a more acceptable, even lighting effect on the subject, with very little or no contrasty shadows, which can act as unsavory, secondary interests and draw attention away from where you want it most.
-And as the surface of some flower petals can be smooth and shiny, bright sunlight can cause them to have unwanted, washed out areas.
+This diffuses the light source somewhat and allows for a more acceptable, even lighting effect on the subject, with very little or no contrasty shadows, which can act as unsavoury, secondary interests and draw attention away from where you want it most.
+And as the surface of some flower petals can be smooth and shiny, bright sunlight can cause them to have unwanted, washed-out areas.
 A reflector could be used to bounce light back into the shadow areas of the flower.

 I said earlier that photographing flowers can be challenging, but also a very rewarding and addictive experience.

-Check beforehand with your local tourist information service.
-It's amazing what they can inform you about your own locale, more than you'll ever know.
+A good idea is to check beforehand with your local tourist information service.
+It's amazing what they can inform you about your own locale, probably more than you'll ever know.

-With brochures and leaflets that explain the best times of the year to view certain flowers and how accessible they are, And take the brochures with you, so you can identify which flower species is which.
+They are likely to have brochures and/or leaflets that explain the best times of the year to view certain flowers and how accessible they are and you can take the brochures with you so that you can identify which flower species is which.

 What about the terrain?
-Is is it hilly or flat?
+Is it hilly or flat?
 Is it boggy or dry?
 You have to also ask these questions so that you will know what sort of equipment you need to take.
-That might not only include your general camera and bits and pieces, but what about a plastic ground sheet, in case you need to get down on the boggy ground?
-And your rubber wellies of course.
-You'll find some of the best blooms can be found in the most unreachable boggy places, accessible only to those who spent a little extra time in planning and organizing their trip.
+That might not only include your general camera and bits and pieces but what about a plastic ground sheet, in case you need to get down on the boggy ground?
+And your knee-length rubber boots of course.
+You'll find some of the best blooms can be found in the most unreachable boggy places, accessible only to those who spend a little extra time in planning and organizing their trip.
+The boots can also guard against snake bite.

-You should also wear long trousers or jeans to guard against scratches, etc.
+Long trousers or jeans should also be worn to guard against scratches, etc.

-I have listed below, in order, some of the things you will probably remember to take, but also some that you might not normally consider.
+I have listed below some of the things you will probably need to take and some that you might not normally consider.
 Especially if you are going a long way from home.
-But some you may not have anyway.

 1. Camera and bag/backpack, usual lens and/or Macro, any other close-up gear, filters.
 You do not need a polarizer to shoot flowers.
 As mentioned above.